the-teachingRSE-project/competencies/competencies.md

 # Related Work

-The day-to-day work of many RSEs often includes teaching activities to improve the RSE-related skill-set of researchers, e.g. in university courses, workshops or one-on-one.
+The day-to-day work of many RSEs often includes teaching activities to improve the RSE-related skill set of researchers, e.g. in university courses, workshops or one-on-one.
 Therefore, RSEs' work often includes both the use of and the contribution to pertinent teaching materials.
 Various organisations and initiatives provide courses and workshops